Hello there! Thanks for visiting us.

 We also have a range of meetings & events going on throughout the week too.
 We’ve got meetings specifically for children, men, and women, so we’ve got something for everyone to get involved in.

-On term-time Tuesdays from 6.30pm, there is Kidz Klub for primary school age children – it’s a mixture of crafts, stories and games.
-At 7.30pm there is an older group that meets at The Vine Cafe.
+On term-time Tuesdays from 6.15pm there is Kidz Klub for primary school age children – it’s a mixture of crafts, stories and games.
+Then at 7.45pm there is an older group “Roots” that meets at The Vine Cafe.

-The Vine Cafe is our cafe that is open from 8am-3pm Monday, Tuesday, and Wednesday, from 8am-5pm Thursday and Friday, and from 9am-1pm on Saturday.
+The Vine Cafe is our cafe that is open from 8am-3pm Monday-Friday, and from 9am-1pm on Saturday.
 Please visit us if you can.

 There are also groups that meet midweek for those who want to think more about the Christian faith.